These gluten-free monster cookies are made with rolled oats, peanut butter and chocolate chips. They’re thick, chewy and so easy to make!

 Isaac loves monster trail mix and since becoming pregnant, I’ve been hooked on it as well!
 During my first trimester, I was sneaking handfuls every time I passed through the kitchen… strategically reaching for the handful with the most M&M’s.
 My new love for monster trail mix inspired this monster cookie recipe, but honestly, I’m surprised I haven’t shared a cookie recipe like this before because they combine all of my favorite ingredients for sweet treats: oats, peanut butter, and chocolate.

 Needless to say, these are adult-friendly and they sure as heck are kid-friendly too!
 Bring them into the kitchen if you’re feeling like you have the patience for that. 😉 These cookies can be whipped up in one bowl which makes clean up a breeze.
 Assign simple tasks to your kiddos – measuring out the ingredients, adding ingredients to the bowl, cracking eggs or stirring.

 I upgraded a few of these ingredients to make these healthier monster cookies.
 Because we don’t use any flour, these are naturally gluten-free.

-First things first: preheat oven to 350ºF.
-In a large bowl, mix oats, baking soda, and sea salt.
+Mix Ingredients – In a large bowl, mix oats, baking soda and sea salt.
 In a stand mixer, add in the peanut butter, butter, sugar and coconut sugar and mix using the paddle attachment until well combined.
 Add the eggs and vanilla extract.
 Mix again until everything’s combined and then add in your chocolate chips and M&M’S. Mix until just combined but be careful not to overmix.

 Yes, pure, uncontaminated oats are gluten-free, but oats are easily contaminated by other grains that aren’t gluten-free (either in the field or through processing).
 Because of this you must buy certified gluten-free oats if you want this recipe to be totally gluten-free.
 Just make sure the label on your oatmeal package says certified gluten-free.